Indoor plant growers want to know how far grow lights need to be from plants so they don't burn or suffer.

 There are differing strengths of HIDs based on their sizes, but the lights shouldn't go more than a maximum of 30 inches away.

-You should also read: Are Grow Lights Bad For Your Eyes?
+You should also read: Can You Leave Grow Lights On All Day?

 Flowering Plants Distancing